 Raking up leaves deprives trees of important nutrients

 This is a tough one.
-I’m not sure I’m ready to shred my leaves and leave them all over the lawn.
+I’m not sure I’m ready to shred my leaves and scatter them all over the lawn.
 But think about it.
 We spend time and money to rake up and dispose of one of our plants’ most important sources of nutrients.
 Then we go to the store and buy it back again as mulch or soil additives.

 “It’s not a great business model,” said Fite.